NavyaG-lab/Tech-writer/data-users/etl_users/FAQ.md

 # Frequently Asked Questions

 ## Compilation failed due to something is missing from the classpath message.
-Why is this happening?
+Why is this happening

 When working with Itaipu, it's possible that you will stumble upon this message at some point.